joeyshipley/learning-path-unreal/README.md

 ### Book: Beautiful C++
 Beautiful C++, Kate Gregory

-## Considerations / Find Resources For
+## Considerations / Find Resources For / Review

 - What does testing look like in Unreal & C++?
 - Animation Systems, Skeletal Meshes